 - (b) Promotion to University Instructor or University Lecturer requires a consistent record of outstanding performance as an Associate Instructor or Associate Lecturer.
 Consistency of teaching success, evidence of teaching quality enhancement, contribution to pedagogy, innovation, and service, are important considerations for promotion to University Instructor or University Lecturer.
-It carries an additional expectation of leadership in the University and profession. - (c) Changes in promotion criteria, or in the guidelines for application of those criteria pursuant to Article 9, shall not become effective until one (1) year following adoption of the changes unless mutually agreed to in writing by the UFF-UNF President and the University President or designee.
-The date of adoption shall be the date on which the University President or designee approves the changes. - (d) Faculty members shall be evaluated for promotion under the criteria that exist as of the deadline by which the faculty member is required to notify the chair/comparable supervisor that he/she is a candidate for promotion.
+It carries an additional expectation of leadership in the University and profession. - (c) Changes in promotion criteria, or in the guidelines for application of those criteria adopted pursuant to Article 9, shall not become effective until one (1) year following adoption of the changes unless mutually agreed to in writing by the UFF-UNF President and the University President or designee.
+The date of adoption shall be the date of ratification. - (d) Faculty members shall be evaluated for promotion under the criteria that exist as of the deadline by which the faculty member is required to notify the chair/comparable supervisor that he/she is a candidate for promotion.
 However, if new or changed University promotion criteria or department/unit guidelines have been adopted within three (3) years preceding the deadline, the faculty member may elect to be evaluated under the promotion criteria that existed prior to such addition or change.
-The election must be made not later than the deadline by which the faculty member is required to notify the chair/comparable supervisor that he/she is a candidate for promotion. - 22.4 Initiation of the Promotion Process.
+The election must be made not later than the deadline by which the faculty member is required to notify the chair/comparable supervisor that he/she is a candidate for promotion. - 23.4 Initiation of the Promotion Process.
 The promotion process begins when the faculty member provides the chair/comparable supervisor written notification of candidacy.
 An Instructor, Associate Instructor, Lecturer, or Associate Lecturer considering promotion should meet with his/her department chair or unit head to discuss eligibility.
-Candidates for promotion shall be provided a copy of the University promotion procedures checklist, the guidelines for application of the University promotion criteria pursuant to Article 9, and any other necessary materials, information, and forms.
+Candidates for promotion shall be provided a copy of the University promotion procedures checklist, the guidelines for application of the University promotion criteria adopted pursuant to Article 9, and any other necessary materials, information, and forms.
 The department chair shall advise the candidate in the preparation of the promotion dossier.

-22.5 Promotion Dossier.
+23.5 Promotion Dossier.

-- (a) The candidate shall be responsible for ensuring that all pertinent information is included in the promotion dossier and for ensuring that the dossier is complete. - (b) The only documents that may be considered in making a promotion recommendation are those contained or referenced in the promotion dossier.

-(c) The promotion dossier shall consist of a 1.5-inch summary binder plus any other evidence the candidate chooses to present to support his/her candidacy.
-Documents shall not be placed in protective sheets inside the dossier.
-The candidate shall ensure that the 1.5-inch summary binder includes all of the following materials in the order specified:
+- (a) The candidate shall be responsible for ensuring that all pertinent information is included in the promotion dossier and for ensuring that the dossier is complete. - (b) The only documents that may be considered in making a promotion recommendation are those contained or referenced in the promotion dossier. - (c) Beginning Fall 2017, candidates for promotion shall submit dossiers ("packet") in the UNF adopted electronic system.
+The promotion dossier shall include evidence which supports his/her candidacy.
+The candidate shall ensure that the following materials are included in the order specified: